12 Ways to Express Your Love in Arabic this Valentine's Day

 Because one way to say “my life” is not enough, Arabs also use the word omri, which also directly translates to “my life,” but also “my darling.”

-Getting called cute is fun, but getting asked how cute you are makes all the difference.
+Getting called cute is fun, but getting asked how cute you make all the difference.
 Arabs ask this rhetorical question all the time.
 Parents, siblings, cousins, significant others or even your teta asks you this every time she sees you.
-Ma atyaback (male) or ma atyabick (female) is something everyone has heard.
+Ma atyaback (male) or ma atyabeck (female) is something everyone has heard.

 9. Bahlam feek or bahlam feeki